DmitryEfimenko/ssr-with-i18n/article/part-5.md

 Once the client-side bundle bootstraps, it will be able to access this data

-Now we need to allow the client-side Loader to make use of the transfered data.
+Now we need to allow the client-side Loader to make use of the transferred data.
 Currently, our loader factory function simply returns the `TranslateHttpLoader`.
 We'll have to create a custom loader that will also be capable of handling the transfer state.

 Let's create a new file to hold the custom loader class.
 The new loader will look like the one below.